rafaelsoteldosilva/vechain-server/README.md

 ## <ins>.sequelizerc</ins>

-This file is used by sequelize to locate the db definitions files, for example, I created an script in package.json called db:reset, which resets the entireb database, or creates it in case it doesn't exist in the postgres:
+This file is used by sequelize to locate the db definitions files:

 ```jsx
 const path = require("path");